George S. Patton: World War I

 For his leadership of the tank brigade and tank school, he was awarded the Army Distinguished Service Medal, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress, 9 July 1918, takes pleasure in presenting the Army Distinguished Service Medal to Colonel (Tank Corps) George Smith Patton, Jr. (ASN: 0-2605), United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. By his energy and sound judgment, Colonel Patton rendered very valuable services in his organization and direction of the Tank Center at the Army schools at Langres, France.
 In the employment of Tank Corps troops in combat he displayed high military attainments, zeal, and marked adaptability in a form of warfare comparatively new to the American Army.

-In addition, he was also awarded the Purple Heart for his combat wounds after the decoration was created in 1932.
+He was awarded the Purple Heart for his combat wounds after the decoration was created in 1932.

 On 11 November 1918, World War I ended.
 In the months and years that followed Patton was haunted by his experience in the Meuse–Argonne.
 Although he emerged from the war with honours and acclaim, the year 1918 took its toll and the price was indeed high.
 Contrary to his image as a tough guy, Patton was deeply affected by the horror of war and suffered from post-traumatic stress.
 What had been a high on the battlefield turned into the giant letdown that is so common to soldiers who have been in combat.